 'Kubla Khan' is Samuel Taylor Coleridge's celebrated visionary poem which explores the creative imagination by contrasting two worlds: an exotic idea of paradise initiated by the historic figure of Kubla Khan and a more personal poetic ideal sparked by the muse.

 Different though these two worlds are they become interlinked through the pleasure dome, the caves and warning voices.
 It seems there is a thin line between pleasures gained in paradise and the price to be paid for such creative energy.

 - The main theme is imaginative potential, realising the strength of dreams through poetic ambition.

 - Secondly, Nature contrasted with the creative impulse.

-- Thirdly, reconciliation of the opposites within the human psyche, for example, striving for pleasure, reaching ideals.
+- Thirdly, reconciliation of the opposites within the human psyche, for example, striving for pleasure or reaching ideals.

 The metre varies too, from tetrameter (4 beats per line) to pentameter (5 beats per line) with the odd trimeter (3 beats) and hexameter (6 beats).
 Feminine endings are frequent, where the extra beat falls away at the end of a line.